-While UA operates in a limited capacity in order to stem the spread of COVID-19, the Paul R. Jones Museum will be closed to the public.
-To ensure the safety of our visitors and staff, it may be open by limited appointment only.
+While The University of Alabama operates in a limited capacity in order to stem the spread of COVID-19 and to ensure the safety of our visitors and staff, the Paul R. Jones Museum is open by limited appointment only.
 Call the Jones Museum at (205) 345-3038 for more information.

 To see a virtual tour of the exhibition, go to this page.

 The Paul R. Jones Museum presents It’s Like That: Selections from the Collection of Rebecca and Jack Drake, March 6-April 24, 2020.

 Works for this exhibition were selected by independent curator Paul Barrett who previously curated Purvis Young: Born in Liberty City, at the Jones Museum and A Harder Task Than Making Bricks Without Straw: Self-Taught Alabama Artists from the Collection of Doug McCraw at the UA Gallery, among others.
 “The Drakes have long championed art before the artists enjoyed widespread institutional support,” Barrett said.
 “Now their choices seem prescient.
 Gorgeous works by modern masters like Ed Clark and Stanley Whitney feel right at home with contemporary works by Toyin Ojih Odutola and Chris Clark from Alabama.
 There is a great deal to admire about the way they assembled their collection – and the ways they have shared their love of art with the public.
 I hope some of that will be evident when visitors see the show.”